 Because WCP Group is a clinical setting, a secondary goal of our training program is to provide the opportunity for preparation in areas related to patient populations served and skills and competencies needed to function in a clinical setting, such as: communication with peers; communication with other care providers such as doctors, therapists, referring agencies; scheduling; billing; referrals; legal and ethical considerations.
-While formal research opportunities are possible, performing research as an intern is not mandatory, and the primary emphasis is on providing an intensive supervised experience that develops a practitioner who uses scientific and imaginal skills general and specialized clinical practice.
+While formal research opportunities are possible, performing research as an intern is not mandatory, and the primary emphasis is on providing an intensive supervised experience that develops a practitioner who uses scientific and imaginal skills for both a general and specialized clinical practice.
 At the completion of the program, interns are expected to have developed proficiency in observation, interviewing, assessment, consultation and evaluation, report-writing, psychotherapy, imaginal-based treatments, mindfulness-based cognitive behavioral therapy, family therapy, and group therapy, which will serve them in subsequent clinical practice.

 Internship Program Requirements